vtrno/PyGBM6700E/README.md

 ## Acknowledgements
 Docs are built using [pydoc-markdown](https://github.com/NiklasRosenstein/pydoc-markdown) Vizualizations are handled using [plotly](https://plotly.com/)
-The rest is based on numpy and mat4py
+The rest is based on numpy, pandas and mat4py